fazlulShanto/gitvibe/README.md

 Create a new configuration file.
 Opens your default editor to customize:

--   AI provider and model
+-   AI provider and model ( Groq with Kimi-k2 model is suggested)
 -   Custom prompts
 -   Temperature and token limits
 -   Output streaming preferences